-The Lower Mekong Initiative (LMI) is a regional effort to foster integrated sub-regional cooperation and capacity building among Cambodia, Laos, Myanmar, Thailand, and Vietnam.
-Under the LMI Education Pillar, the United States is supporting LMI partner countries through bilateral and regional programs that improve English language capacity, increase technical and teacher training, and foster greater regional cooperation.
-This pillar is co-chaired by Thailand and the United States.
+The Lower Mekong Initiative (LMI) is a multinational effort to foster integrated sub-regional cooperation and capacity-building among Cambodia, Laos, Myanmar, Thailand and Vietnam.
+Under the LMI Education Pillar, the United States is working to improve the adaptability of academic, technical, and vocational skills development training in LMI to prepare youth, young professionals, and women for the 21st century workplace and ASEAN integration.
+The Education Pillar is co-chaired by Thailand and the United States.

 The Education Pillar promotes sustainable growth through capacity-building activities, establishing platforms for dialogue, and facilitating opportunities for exchange of expertise and best practices.
 The pillar has three strategic goals:

 1. Strengthen institutional links for cooperation among LMI countries